AlexandrTican/BlackBullet/docs/Git/Info.md

 Always start from the branch you want to base your work on (usually main or develop):

-git checkout main
+git switch main
 git pull origin main
-git checkout -b feature/add-login
+git switch -b  feature/add-login

 Do your work → commit changes: